 International Meteorological Institute of Stockholm

 Zdanowicz, Christian; Zielinski, Gregory A.; and Wake, Cameron P., "Characteristics of modern atmospheric dust deposition in snow on the Penny Ice Cap, Baffin Island, Arctic Canada" (1998).
-Earth Sciences Scholarship.
+Tellus.
 559.

 Copyright © Munksgaard, 1998